ajmcmiddlin/appetite-for-dysfunction/transcript.md

 In short, WordPress is blogging, or web content management software.
 Given its prevalence, I'm guessing most people here have at least heard of it.
 I actually have a couple of old WordPress blogs lying around, and my assessment of WordPress isn't quite as positive as their marketing material's.
-Let's just say that I will be very glad to find the time and move them to Hakyll.
+Let's just say that I will be very glad to find the time to move them to Hakyll.

 WordPress was started in 2003 as a fork from another project called b2 that was started in 2001.
 It is currently 2018, which means that, including its time as b2, the project has been active for about